IBM-Cloud/docs/cli/reference/bluemix_cli/index.md

 ## bluemix ic stop
 {: #ic_stop}
 Stop a running container.
-For more information, see the <a href="https://docs.docker.com/reference/commandline/stop/" target="_blank">stop</a> command in the Docker help.
+For more information, see the [stop](https://docs.docker.com/reference/commandline/stop/){: new_window} command in the Docker help.
 To start a container, see the [bluemix ic start](#ic_start) command.

 ```
 bluemix ic stop CONTAINER [-t SECS|--time SECS]